AkshayGuptaK/ts-node-starter/README.md

 # ts-node-starter

-A minimal configuration for getting up and running in Typescript as quickly as possible
+A minimal scaffolding for getting up and running in Typescript as quickly as possible

 ## Features